Adimvicky/My-portfolio/README.md

 # My-portfolio
-A simple portfolio site Im creating for mysel
+A simple portfolio site I'm creating for myself